Boat Dealer Insurance

 • Commercial auto coverage: This protects vehicles your business owns as well as trailers it uses to transport boats.

-• Truth in Lending coverage: This protects boat dealers who fail to comply with the Truth in Lending provisions of the Consumer Credit Protection Act.
+• Truth in lending coverage: This protects boat dealers who fail to comply with the Truth in Lending provisions of the Consumer Credit Protection Act.

 • Engine hours errors and omissions coverage: This protects boat dealers from legal claims specifically related to a boat’s engine.